 5. Yigu Technology’s Take on Rapid Tooling

-Alla tecnologia Yigu, Abbiamo sfruttatorapid tooling process to help 300+ clients cut product development time by 40% in media.
+Alla tecnologia Yigu, we’ve leveragedrapid tooling process per aiutare 300+ clients cut product development time by 40% on average.
 It’s a game-changer for startups and SMEs—letting them test ideas without risky, big investments.
-We often combine silicone molds (per flessibilità) and CNC machining (per precisione) to tailor solutions.
+We often combine silicone molds (per la flessibilità) and CNC machining (per precisione) to tailor solutions.
 For clients in consumer goods and medical devices, it’s not just about speed; it’s about getting high-quality parts that meet industry standards fast.
 Rapid tooling isn’t just a process—it’s how we help our clients stay ahead in a fast-moving market.

 Domande frequenti